TalTech-HPC-Centre/taltech-hpc-docs/docs/jobs/slurm-example.md

 ---

-The following script launches a job named bowtie2 using one thread.
-A directory bowtie2-results will be created where results will be written into bowtie2-%J.log output file (`%J` is a job allocation number and step number in format jobid.stepid).
+The following script launches a job named `bowtie2` using one thread.
+A directory `bowtie2-results` will be created where results will be written into the `bowtie2-%J.log` output file (`%J` is a job allocation number and step number in the format `jobid.stepid`).

 ```bash
 #!/bin/bash